-Note: Features are typically available to customers within several days of launch, but rollouts can take longer.April 20, 2020: New management options for Windows 10 devices
+Note: Features are typically available to customers within several days of launch, but rollouts can take longer.October 22, 2020: Manage Android apps and iOS apps in the same place

-For more control over company-owned Windows 10 computers, you can now use enhanced desktop security.
+For more control over company-owned Windows 10 computers, you can now use Windows device management.
 You can set users' administrative permission level for Windows.
 You can also apply Windows security, network, hardware, and software settings.
 Learn more

 You can now control user access to your organization’s Wi-Fi networks, internal apps, and internal websites on mobile devices by distributing device certificates from your on-premises Certificate Authority (CA).
 Learn more